spencerkingman/spenking-music/_posts/2000-01-01-come-to-your-senses.markdown

 hard to relate, far too hard

 keep your apologies
-you don't know how fend it off
+you don't know how to fend it off
 no matter what you do

 I'm dug in deep underneath